vard3000/nvd3-linePlusBarChart/README.md

 # nvd3-linePlusBarChart
-Angular-nvd3 linePlusBarChart, x axis lables disappear when values are between -1 and 1
+Angular-nvd3 linePlusBarChart, x axis lables disappear when values are between -1 and 1.
+Not sure if this is a bug.

 <img src="https://i.stack.imgur.com/H4wu1.png" />